telerik/ajax-docs/controls/grid/rows/drag-and-drop-of-grid-items.md

 ---
 title: Drag and Drop of Grid Items
-page_title: Drag and Drop of Grid Items | UI for ASP.NET AJAX Documentation
+page_title: Drag and Drop of Grid Items | RadGrid for ASP.NET AJAX Documentation
 description: Drag and Drop of Grid Items
 slug: grid/rows/drag-and-drop-of-grid-items
 tags: drag,and,drop,of,grid,items